Radilovk/bodybest/README.md

 ## Deployment to Cloudflare

-A GitHub Action workflow at `.github/workflows/deploy.yml` automatically deploys the worker when you push to `main` or open a pull request.
+A GitHub Action workflow at `.github/workflows/deploy.yml` deploys the worker manually.
+Use the **Run workflow** button in the Actions tab to start a deployment.
 It runs `wrangler deploy` using the secret `CF_API_TOKEN` for authentication.
 Pull requests from forks cannot access the secrets, so those builds will skip deployment.

 > **Important**: Do **not** run `wrangler deploy` manually.
 All production deployments should go through the GitHub Action so the worker version matches the repository history.
 You can freely use `wrangler dev` locally for testing, but push your changes to trigger an official deployment.